uber/baseweb/proposals/heading-component.md

 ## Landmark elements

 There are many new HTML5 elements as `<section>`, `<header>`, `<main>` or `<footer>`.
 In theory, they should be eventually used to determine the resulting outline.
-However, since browsers didn't agreed yet on a standardized outline algorithm, it's still up to the user to explictily set it with h1...h6 elements.
+However, since browsers didn't agreed yet on a standardized outline algorithm, it's still up to the user to explicitly set it with h1...h6 elements.

 ## API

-The Heading component will have the same API as all other Base Web components with an adition of the optional `styleLevel` prop.
+The Heading component will have the same API as all other Base Web components with an addition of the optional `styleLevel` prop.